 Downloadable Chart £2.25

 Can you see the highlights on this tortoise's glossy shell?
-These are created by not stitching in those areas.
+Just leave those areas with no stitches - it couldn't be easier.

 Increasing the number of stitches in the blackwork fill pattern as you reach the shadowed areas, gives depth to this blackwork embroidery kit of a tortoise.
-His legs and the bottom of the shell are worked in two different fills, giving a nice contrast to the design.
+Work his legs and the bottom of the shell in two different fills, to give a delightful contrast to the design.